 What is smog?

 To start off, smog is defined as widespread air pollution that reduces visibility.
 The term “smog” is a combination of two words: “smoke” and “fog”, which are meant to describe its appearance.
-Originally, what is now known as sulfurous smog was common in industrial areas as it came from the sulfur oxides released by burning fossil fuels such as coal.
+Originally, what is now known as sulphurous smog was common in industrial areas as it came from the sulphur oxides released by burning fossil fuels such as coal.

 Today, photochemical smog, also called ground-level ozone or summer smog, is much more common.
 It predominantly occurs in urban areas, as the nitrogen oxides necessary for its creation come from car exhaust.
 In the presence of sunlight and heat, nitrogen oxides and volatile organic compounds undergo what’s called a photochemical reaction to form smog.
 The result is a light brown colouration of the atmosphere causing reduced visibility, vegetation damage, and respiratory distress.

 Then there’s winter smog, which is caused by temperature inversion due to the cold season.